Stripe antiferromagnetism in van der Waals metal HoTe3 decoupled from charge density wave order

 when $l = 0$.
-For example, the intensity is predicted to be suppressed at $k = 3/2, 9/2,...$ as observed experimentally in Fig.~\ref{Fig4}(b).
-Models~2-4 cannot explain these suppressed intensity patterns~\cite{SI} and we thus conclude that the AFM-I phase in \HT{} exhibits an alternating tilted-stripe antiferromagnetic structure, illustrated in Fig.~\ref{Fig4}(c).
-The construction of AFM-I's spin pattern based on symmetry is detailed in the Supplemental Material.
+For example, the intensity is predicted to be suppressed at $k = \pm 3/2, \pm 9/2,...$ as observed experimentally in Fig.~\ref{Fig4}(b).
+Model~2 cannot explain these suppressed intensity patterns~\cite{SI}, and we thus conclude that the AFM-I phase in \HT{} exhibits a tilted-stripe antiferromagnetic structure corresponding to Model~1, illustrated in Fig.~\ref{Fig4}(c).
+The construction of AFM-I's spin pattern based on symmetry is detailed in Supplementary Note~9~\cite{SI}.

 To quantitatively assess the consistency between the proposed model and the experimental data, we performed magnetic structure refinement, treating the relative population of domains depicted in Fig.~\ref{Fig4}(c) as the sole adjustable parameter~\cite{SI}.
-Figure~\ref{Fig4}(d) shows the optimal refinement, which produces a population ratio of $48.1:51.9$ between two magnetic domains related a mirror plane perpendicular to the $a$-axis.
-The refined Ho$^{3+}$ moment, $7.89~\mu_\mathrm{B}$ per holmium, is reduced from the free-ion value of $10~\mu_\mathrm{B}/\mathrm{Ho}$.
-We note that, at the experimental $T = 1.5~\mathrm{K}$ ($T/T_{N1} \approx 0.48$), the system remains close to the critical temperature.
+Figure~\ref{Fig4}(d) shows the optimal refinement, which produces a population ratio of $48.1:51.9\,\%$ between two magnetic domains related by a mirror plane perpendicular to the $a$-axis.
+The refined Ho$^{3+}$ moment, $7.89~\mu_\mathrm{B}$ per holmium, is reduced from the free-ion value of $10~\mu_\mathrm{B}/\mathrm{Ho}^{3+}$.
+We note that, at the experimental $T = 1.5~\mathrm{K}$ ($T/T_{N1} \approx 0.48$), the system remains relatively close to the critical temperature.
 We expect the ordered moment to approach the free-ion value at zero temperature.

-For phase AFM-II, polarized neutron scattering experiments, detailed in the Supplemental Material, again show a flipping ratio $P/P_0=1$ for reflections in the $hk0$ plane, indicating that the Ho moments are collinear along the crystallographic $c$-axis.
-The magnetic propagation vector $\boldsymbol{q}_{\mathrm{m2}} = (0.48, 0, 0)$ corresponds to ferromagnetic stacking along the $c$-axis, preserving the $c$-mirror symmetry of the $Cmcm1'$ paramagnetic space group.
-Following a similar symmetry analysis as for AFM-I, we identify two candidate mSGs for AFM-II, $P_c nma$ and $P_a bcm$, both of which preserve the $c$-mirror.
-Our magnetic structure refinement identifies $P_c nma$ as the mSG of the AFM-II phase.
-Under the symmetry constraints imposed by the $P_c nma$ magnetic space group, the AFM-II spin texture adopts an Ising-like horizontal-stripe pattern~\cite{SI}.
+For phase AFM-II, polarized neutron scattering experiments, detailed in the Supplemental Material, again show a flipping ratio $P/P_0=1$ for reflections in the $hk0$ plane, indicating that the Ho moments remain collinear along the crystallographic $c$-axis even at elevated $T$.
+The magnetic propagation vector is $\bm{q}_{\mathrm{m2}} = (0.48, 0, 0)$, with a slight deviation from $(1/2, 0, 0)$, which suggests that a magnetic discommensuration occurs roughly every $50$ unit cells along the $a$-axis~\cite{SI}.
+Following a similar symmetry analysis as for AFM-I, we identify two candidate mSGs for AFM-II, $P_c nma$ and $P_a bcm$, both of which preserve the $c$-mirror symmetry.
+Our magnetic structure refinement identifies $P_c nma$ as the mSG of the AFM-II phase, while the alternative $P_a bcm$ fails to reproduce the observed intensities \cite{SI}.
+Under the symmetry constraints imposed by the $P_c nma$ magnetic space group, the AFM-II spin texture adopts an Ising-like vertical-stripe pattern, with $\uparrow\uparrow\downarrow\downarrow$ patterns in single layers and ferroic stacking along the $b$-axis~\cite{SI}.